rustymagnet3000/ios_debugger_challenge/README.md

 ## Challenge: Certificate Pinning bypass ( with Frida )

-Do I trust this server, before establishing a connection to this server?
+>Do I trust this server, before establishing a connection ?

-That question is what `Certificate Pinning` adds to a mobile app.
-It derives the answer by comparing Public Keys it has stored locally against Public Keys sent by the Server during a secured network setup.
+`Certificate Pinning` asks that question when starting a `TLS` connection with a server.
+It derives the answer by comparing `CA certificates` it has persisted locally against the `Certificate Chain` passed by the Server during a `TLS handshake`.

-Hardened iOS app's often ignore the default `iOS Truststore` and add their own, smaller list of Root and Intermediary Certificate Authorities.
-This smaller list was called a `pinlist`.
+Hardened iOS and Android app's ignore the default mobile O/S `Trust Store` and use their own, smaller list of `Root and Intermediary Certificate Authorities`.

-Why ignore the `iOS Truststore`?
-It contained a lot of `Certificate Authorities`.
-Refer to <https://en.wikipedia.org/wiki/DigiNotar> if you want details of why this is a bad thing.
-More relevant for this Challenge, a user could add an all powerful `Self-Signed Certificate` via the Settings app on iOS.
-This would be "trusted" by iOS.
+This smaller list is commonly referred to as a `pinlist`.

+Why ignore the default mobile O/S `Trust Store` ?
+First, a user could add an all powerful `Self-Signed Certificate` to this `Trust Store`.
+Second, by default it contained 100s of Certificate Authorities.
+Time has shown that not all can CAs can be trusted; refer to <https://en.wikipedia.org/wiki/DigiNotar>.

 This challenge was written to show how to get around checks performed when sending a network request with Apple's `NSURLSession` class.